teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["13065"] -%}
 3 | {{error.desc_de21}} | {{error.err_no}}| {{ error.err_message }}

+___

+### Notes:
-`Notes: Estimated Drug Quantity (21) indicates the quantity of drugs or narcotics seized in a drug case, it is not to be used when drugs or narcotics were Burned, Stolen, etc. in connection with other Offenses, such as Arson, Burglary, Breaking and Entering, Larceny, Theft, etc.`
+* `Notes: Estimated Drug Quantity (21) indicates the quantity of drugs or narcotics seized in a drug case, it is not to be used when drugs or narcotics were Burned, Stolen, etc. in connection with other Offenses, such as Arson, Burglary, Breaking and Entering, Larceny, Theft, etc.`

-`Nine (9) characters are available to enter the number of WHOLE pounds, ounces, grams, etc., and three (3) more characters are available to enter the DECIMAL amount.
+* `Nine (9) characters are available to enter the number of WHOLE pounds, ounces, grams, etc., and three (3) more characters are available to enter the DECIMAL amount.
 A DECIMAL POINT must be entered to separate the whole and decimal amounts.
 Zero ('0') or space fill (G) should be added to the right or left of the value **to preserve the decimal's position as the tenth character in the field.**`

-`When Estimated Drug Quantity (21) is Unknown enter '000000001.000', a value of '1', to signify that the value is not known or not reported.
+* `When Estimated Drug Quantity (21) is Unknown enter '000000001.000', a value of '1', to signify that the value is not known or not reported.
 Also, Type Drug Measurement (22) MUST be entered as Not Reported/Unknown ('XX') and Value of Property (16) MUST be entered as Unknown (000000001).`

-`If LRS Offense (6) is not reportable as a drug violation (35A), this data element MUST BE LEFT BLANK (G).`
+* `If LRS Offense (6) is not reportable as a drug violation (35A), this data element MUST BE LEFT BLANK (G).`